Flagship Group, Fressingfield

-The four array designs demonstrate the diverse application of Kensa’s innovative ‘micro district’ approach, which features as few as two properties connected to one communal ground array in order to qualify for the Non Domestic Renewable Heat Incentive (RHI) and Energy Company Obligation (ECO) grant funding.
+The four array designs demonstrate the diverse application of Kensa’s innovative ‘micro district’ approach, which features as few as two properties connected to one communal ground array in order to qualify for the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed) and Energy Company Obligation (ECO) grant funding.

 Two boreholes feed one subterranean manifold that supplies heat and hot water to two flats (two storey) and one detached house.
 The boreholes were drilled in the driveway, with the tarmac reinstated afterwards.

 Arrays 2 & 3:

 Two pairs of semi-detached houses each fed by one communal borehole.
 Due to the layout of these property types the pipework from the borehole was cased outside of the gable end of one property and fed through the wall into the first property, and then continued up the wall and through the lofts to feed heat into the neighbouring property.